datastax/spark-cassandra-connector/doc/5_saving.md

 ## Tuning
-The following properties set in `SparkConf` can be used to fine-tune the saving process:
+The following properties set in `SparkConf` can be used to fine-tune the saving process, These values have been set to achieve stability and not performance.
+Changing these values may increase your performance based on your workload:

   - `spark.cassandra.output.batch.size.rows`: number of rows per single batch; default is 'auto' which means the connector will adjust the number of rows based on the amount of data in each row
-  - `spark.cassandra.output.batch.size.bytes`: maximum total size of the batch in bytes; defaults to 16 kB.
+  - `spark.cassandra.output.batch.size.bytes`: maximum total size of the batch in bytes; defaults to 1 kB.
   - `spark.cassandra.output.batch.grouping.key`: determines how insert statements are grouped into batches; available values are:
      - `none`: a batch may contain any statements
      - `replica_set`: a batch may contain only statements to be written to the same replica set